jpthedio/verbose-log/README.md

 // Turn off logging
 verboseLog.isEnabled = false;
 verboseLog('This message will not appear.', 'info');
+// No output, logging is disabled

 // Turn on logging
 verboseLog.isEnabled = true;
 verboseLog('This message will appear.', 'info');
+// 🔵 [INFO]: This message will appear.

 // Log messages with different levels verboseLog('A critical error occurred!', 'critical');
+// 🔴 [CRITICAL]: A critical error occurred!

 verboseLog('An error was encountered while processing your request.', 'error');
+// 🟠 [ERROR]: An error was encountered while processing your request.

 verboseLog('This action is deprecated.', 'warn');
+// 🟡 [WARN]: This action is deprecated.

 verboseLog('Application initialized successfully.', 'info', '✅');
+// ✅ [INFO]: Application initialized successfully.

 verboseLog('Debugging data: user ID = 12345.', 'debug');
+// 🟢 [DEBUG]: Debugging data: user ID = 12345.

+// Usage with only the first parameter given verboseLog('This is a simple message');
+// 🔵 [INFO]: This is a simple message
 ```

 ### Log Levels